Technology Tales

 10th May 2009

 Now that the Release Candidate for Windows 7 is out, I have been giving it a whirl in a VirtualBox session and it, like the Beta that I had been trying too, feels a sold enough affair.
 I went for the complete installation route in place of the upgrade path.
-I was surprised to find that it bundled my old files into a single folder called Windows_old and that my old user bits and bobs were folded in with this too.
-There was nothing there that I wouldn't have missed, but this is a nice touch.
+One surprise was that it bundled my old files into a single folder called Windows_old, and that my old user bits and bobs were folded in with this too.
+Even though there was nothing there that I wouldn't have missed, this still is a nice touch.

 Onto Norton 360…